clem-code/project-1/README.md

 Javacript fundamentals: although this was all built with Vanilla JS, there was so much code involved in building the project that it was a real crash-course in array methods, set intervals, HTML classes, and functions.
 It all worked out well in the end but there was a lot of heartbreak along the way!

 UX -- I didn't hit on the two-part look until Tuesday.
 Making that work involved a lot of wrestling with margins and flexbox.
-In retrospect it would have been bitter to start out with a clear design rather than reorganizing thing everything half way through the project...
+In retrospect it would have been better to start out with a clear design rather than reorganizing thing everything half way through the project...

 Writing clean code.
 There was a lot of moving parts in this -- streamlining the code was an endless process.